luukfroling/Mechanica/content/special/ChX2_CracksInMecha.md

 left: scattering in 2D, right: scattering in 3D.
 ```

-In fig.(7.8) scattering in a 2D world and in the 3D world is schematically depicted.
+In {numref}`Figure {number} <fig:Scattering2D3D.png>` scattering in a 2D world and in the 3D world is schematically depicted.
 In the 3-dimensional world the scattering takes place in the solid angle $d\theta$.
 Like the 2d equivalent, where the scattering angle can go from 0 to $2\pi$ (that is the full circle), in 3d it goes from 0 to $4\pi$ reflecting that it is now a full sphere.

 ## Kinetic theory of gases

-Already in the 18$^{th}$ century, work was done on what we call the kinetic theory of gases.
+Already in the 18$^{\text{th}}$ century, work was done on what we call the kinetic theory of gases.
 The Swiss scientist Daniel Bernoulli proposed that gases were a large collection of molecules, i.e tiny particles moving in all directions.
 According to Bernoulli, their collision with walls was felt macroscopically as pressure and their averaged kinetic energy was in essence the temperature of the gas.

 ````{figure}